Feature Selection in Nonlinear SVMs via Local Search and Submodular Optimization: Abstract

 \section{Abstract}

-Embedded Feature Selection (FS) is a classical approach for interpretable machine learning, aiming to identify the most relevant features of a dataset while simultaneously training the model.
-We consider an approach based on a hard cardinality constraint for nonlinear SVMs.
-Up to our knowledge, hard‐constraint approaches have been proposed only for the primal formulation of linear SVMs.
-In contrast, we embed a hard cardinality constraint directly into the dual of a nonlinear SVM, guaranteeing strict control over the number of selected features while still leveraging kernelization.

-We formulate the problem as a Mixed-Integer Nonlinear Programming (MINLP) model.
-As a first contribution, we propose a local search metaheuristic applicable to general nonlinear kernels.
-Our second and main contribution is a decomposition framework that alternates optimization between two subproblems: one involving only continuous variables and the other involving only binary variables.
-For polynomial kernels, we show that the binary subproblem reduces to a submodular function maximization under a cardinality constraint, enabling the use of scalable submodular maximization algorithms within the alternating optimization process.
-Numerical experiments demonstrate that our algorithms significantly outperform standard methods for solving the proposed MINLPs, providing more effective solutions to the addressed feature selection problem.
+Embedded feature selection is a classical approach to interpretable machine learning, aiming to identify the most informative variables while simultaneously training the predictive model.
+We address the problem of enforcing an exact limit on the number of features used in nonlinear Support Vector Machines (SVMs) by means of a hard cardinality constraint.
+Whereas existing hard-constraint formulations apply only to the primal formulation of linear SVMs, we embed the cardinality constraint directly into the dual formulation of a nonlinear SVM.
+This ensures strict control over the number of selected features while still leveraging kernelization.
+We model the problem as a mixed-integer nonlinear program (MINLP).
+Our first contribution is a local-search metaheuristic applicable to any nonlinear kernel, which exploits the decomposable structure of the formulation to efficiently explore the binary decision space.
+Our second and main contribution is a decomposition framework that alternates optimization over continuous and binary variables.
+For polynomial kernels, we reformulate the binary subproblem as the maximization of a monotone submodular function under a cardinality constraint, enabling the integration of scalable greedy algorithms into the alternating scheme.
+Computational experiments on benchmark datasets show that the proposed algorithms significantly outperform existing MINLP solvers and standard heuristics, delivering higher-quality solutions within practical runtimes.